-The Minister considers that an appropriate density for the development should properly emerge from the design process that seeks to accommodate the site constraints, provide space and ensure privacy.
-The site appears able to accommodate development between two/ four storeys in height with the scale of the new buildings responding to the location and orientation of existing residential development around the site.
+The Minister considers that an appropriate density for the development should properly emerge from the design process that seeks to accommodate the site constraints, provide space and ensure privacy for prospective residents and for existing and adjoining homes.
+The site appears able to accommodate development between two/three storeys in height with the scale of the new buildings responding to the location and orientation of existing residential development.
 The scale and form of existing development is largely 2 storey to the north and north west of the site but the redevelopment of Le Squez has seen new buildings of 3 and 4 storeys.
 The site is capable of providing for apartments and houses extending to approximately 180-200 no. in total.
 An appropriate density is likely to be between 70/80 habitable rooms to the acre but the final yield will be determined by the design process.
-The table below illustrates the preferred split.
+The table below illustrates the preferred split .The developer will be expected to comply with this tenure split unless otherwise agreed in conjunction with the Strategic Housing Unit.